MatokHunt/7DTD/README.md

 311: oven
   * Can now be repaired using up to 5 forgedIron

+335: trash_can01
+  * Can now be repaired using up to 5 forgedIron

 349: fridge
   * Can now be repaired using up to 5 forgedIron